2gn/tatar/README.md

 ## FAQ

 ### I cannot quit the app
-On windows, from the system tray, right-click on the tatar icon and select `Quit`
+On windows and Linux, from the system tray, right-click on the tatar icon and select `Quit`

-On MacOS, I don't know (I don't have MacOS to test this on, sorry).
-Open Activity Monitor, find tatar and quit it.